zendothub/wordpress-docker-letsencrypt/README.md

 - Run `docker-compose up -d` to start the server
 - Create two folder here: `wp-data` and `letsencrypt`
 - Now it will be accessible from your domain

+### N:B above branch for when you donot want to use loadbalancer